 A licensed plumbing professional will ensure that your water heater is permitted and up to code upon installation.
 Choose a reputable company that stands behind their work and offers a warranty or guarantees their work.
 If an issue comes up while the unit is under warranty, your professional can address.

 For example, TLC recently helped donate their time and products to help out a local non-profit.
 During the walkthrough, the technicians discovered that the water heater’s installation was out of code.
 One part in particular, the T&P (which is the pressure relief valve) was not installed correctly.
-This part needs to slope down and the T&P valve needs to be able to pop and relieve pressure, otherwise, the water could continue to keep boiling if the valve malfunctions and cause a catastrophe.
-In fact, the steam could build up and cause the water heater to shoot through the roof!
+This part needs to slope down and the T&P valve needs to be able to pop and relieve pressure, otherwise, the minerals and water can freeze the diaphragm, which can cause excessive pressure, and could make the take erupt!

 5. Peace of Mind

 When you go with a licensed plumber, you’re not just buying a job well done – you’re giving yourself and your family peace of mind.
 It’s a relief to know that won’t be faced with property damage, loss of health or life, or any issues if you decide to resell your house.

 Don’t risk your family’s safety and comfort to save a few dollars.
 It isn’t worth it.
 Give yourself peace of mind and call a professional.